 It is important for pupils to wear correct clothing for physical activities.

-For PE children require a round necked T-shirt in the house colours (red for Rooks, yellow for Crows, green for Magpies and blue for Jackdaws), plain black shorts and pumps or trainers.
+For PE children require a round necked T-shirt in white, plain black shorts and pumps or trainers.
 For games activities outside children need a T-shirt and shorts, trainers/boots; shin pads for football and hockey.
 Track suits or sweatshirts may be worn for games during the winter months.
 All clothing should be clearly labelled.
 Jewellery must not be worn for sporting activities and long hair should be tied back.

 Jewellery / Other Adornment